 - 1. Undocumented personal problems/issues that do not require professional intervention. - 2.
 Poor time management, poor study habits, or lack of motivation. - 3.
-Being unaware of institutional policies, guidelines, and/or procedures. - 4.
+Being unaware of institutional policies, guidelines, procedures, and/or deadlines. - 4.
 Not following your Educational Plan. - 5.
-Other circumstances that were not extenuating and beyond your control, or did not greatly affect your ability to complete the term meeting SAP.
+Other circumstances that were not extenuating and beyond your control or did not greatly affect your ability to complete the term meeting SAP.